PranjilMartin/Bike-Sharing-Analysis/README.md

 The company want to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.

-## ⏳ DataSet

-This dataset has 3 files as explained below:

-1. 'application_data.csv'  contains all the information of the client at the time of application.
-    The data is about whether **a client has payment difficulties**.

-2. 'previous_application.csv' contains information about the client’s previous loan data.
-It contains the data on whether the previous application had been **Approved, Cancelled, Refused or Unused offer**

-3. 'columns_description.csv' is data dictionary which describes the meaning of the variables.